lordblah/Small-Business-App-Project-1/README.md

 # Coffe Sales Terminal
 This project is a program that creates a receipts for small coffee shops.

-Product Perspective
-Primary purpose of the application functionality?

 # The Program provides:
 Business intelligence for small business analytics which includes: